ytyulkinaxway/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_client.md

 The back-end Kerberos service should send a confirmation on a successful authentication.

 The **Traffic Monitor** tab on the API Gateway Manager (`https://localhost:8090`) is an excellent place to view and troubleshoot the message flows.
-For more details, see [Monitor services in API Gateway Manager](/docs/apim_administration/apigtw_admin/monitor_service/#monitor-services-in-api-gateway-manager).
+For more information, see [Monitor services in API Gateway Manager](/docs/apim_administration/apigtw_admin/monitor_service/#monitor-services-in-api-gateway-manager).